 Under the Trump administration, we could see a loosening up of some of the fees and restrictions with subprime mortgages, but we will have to see what legislation comes out of Washington DC in 2017 before we can draw any conclusions.

 If you have bad credit, you probably have a credit score in the low 600’s or worse.
 The lender will review your payment history and see where the problems are.
 As mentioned above, a late credit card payment or two may not be a big deal, but a late housing payment definitely is.
 Sometimes having a 600 credit score might lead to you landing in between a ‘bad credit mortgage’ or an “A-paper mortgage’.
 This can be frustrating because you may be a few points away from a great interest rate and a small down-payment.
 For argument sake, let’s consider the 600 credit mortgage as a ‘fair credit home loan’.

-If your credit score is above 620, you will have more options for a loan than if it is below that.
+If your credit score is above 620, you will have more options for a home mortgage than if it is below that.